 Granuloma Annulare Treatment

 For many individuals, granuloma annulare will go away on its own.
-The condition may disappear completely within two years.
+The condition may disappear completely within 2-4 years.
 However, the rash can recur once it has resolved in some patients.
 If granuloma annulare causes large rashes or large, deep lumps under your skin, clinical treatment for granuloma annulare may be necessary.
 In most cases, the primary purpose of treatment is to help control symptoms of granuloma annulare, such as itching or pain.
 Treatments may speed up the time it takes for your rash to fade.

 - Medications.
 Certain prescription medications, such as corticosteroids, isotretinoin, or tacrolimus, can help clear your skin by reducing inflammation.
 Medications may be applied directly to the skin or given as an injection.